Installing Argo CD

 If you are using a Helm version below 3.8.0, append the

-to the default namespace, Argo CD may work incorrectly.
-We recommend you to specify a value different from all existing namespaces (e.g.,argo-cd-space
+namespaceto the default namespace, Argo CD may work incorrectly.
+We recommend specifying a value different from all the existing namespaces, e.g.,argo-cd-space.

 Access to the application

-Before you set up access to Argo CD, get the administrator password (admin
+Before you set up access to Argo CD, get the admin password:

 kubectl --namespace <namespace> get secret argocd-initial-admin-secret \